epsilonlabs/incremental-evl-emf/README.md

 * Open the `MyFlowcharts.flowcharts` model with the sample reflective Ecore model editor.
 Right-click on the root of the model, and enable "Live Validation".
 Try editing the name of an action to the empty string or a single letter.
 * Open the diagram in the `representations.aird` file, right-click on the background, and select "Validate diagram".
 Repeat this as needed to re-validate.

+___More help for accessing the flowchart model with the tree-editor___

+Live validation uses the Sample Reflective Ecore Model Editor tree-based editor, which may not open the flowchart model by default.

+To open the flowchart model with the editor, right-click ‘MyFlowcharts.flowcharts’, select 'Open With', then 'Other...' from the menu.
+Type 'Sample' to filter the list of editors and left-click 'Sample Reflective Ecore Model Editor', then click 'OK'.

+The editor should open in the main window displaying a node labelled 'platform:/resource...', right-click this node.
+From the menu check the box 'Live Validation'.
+When the model's tree is expanded small red boxes with a white X will be placed on the node icons where a constraint is unsatisfied.

 ## Building from console

 Install [Maven](https://maven.apache.org/), and run this command from the root of the repository: